 The Aquarium receives hundreds of ticket donation requests each year from other community nonprofits for charitable or fundraising purposes.
 Thanks to the generosity of friends, corporate partners and foundations, we are able to help our fellow nonprofits by granting as many requests as we possibly can each year.

 Please note: All ticket donation requests must be made via our online form at least two months in advance of your event for consideration.

 Thanks to the generous support of our corporate community, the Aquarium is able to provide complimentary Community Connections tickets to qualifying nonprofits organizations, allowing their members to experience the Aquarium as guests of our corporate family.

 Please note: While all applications are thoughtfully reviewed and considered, applications from civic organizations or social clubs are generally not accepted.

-Thanks to Maryland State Department of Education grant funding, the National Aquarium is able to serve more than 100,000 schoolchildren annually.
+Thanks in part to Maryland State Department of Education grant funding, the National Aquarium is able to serve more than 100,000 schoolchildren annually.
 We offer free visits for all Maryland school groups, in addition to a variety of other free or discounted school programs.
 Therefore, requests for donations to schools are generally declined.
-To book your free school trip, please learn more here.
+To book your free field trip, please learn more here.